King Law | When Can I Defend Myself? Self-Defense in North Carolina

-In this crazy world we live in, one never knows when you may experience a threat to your life, your family or loved one’s lives, or your property.
-Thankfully, the law does provide several defenses and laws to enable you to protect yourself and others.
-Several examples are provided below on how these defenses could play out, but these situations are always very fact specific and depend on the circumstances.
-For these reasons, nothing in this post should be considered as legal advice for your specific situation.
+In this crazy world we live in, one never knows when you may experience a threat to your life, your family or loved ones’ lives, or your property.
+Thankfully, North Carolina law provides several defenses and laws, including the Castle Doctrine and Stand Your Ground laws, to enable you to protect yourself and others.
+Specific statutes, such as G.S. § 14‑51.3, justify the use of deadly force in certain situations.
+Several examples are provided below on how these defenses could play out, but these situations are always very fact-specific and depend on the circumstances.
+For these reasons, nothing in this post should be considered legal advice for your specific situation.

 When and how can I use self-defense or defend others?